makeabilitylab/physcomp/electronics/electricity-basics.md

 Insert cropped animation from: https://youtu.be/w82aSjLuD_8?t=183

 In digital circuits, common operating voltages are 3.3V or 5V.
-For example, the ESP32 chip operates at 3.3V while the Arduino Uno and Leonardo boards operate on 5V.
+For example, the popular [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller operates at 3.3V while the [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3) and [Arduino Leonardo](https://www.arduino.cc/en/Main/Arduino_BoardLeonardo) boards operate on 5V.
 My Apple iPhone charger outputs 5V and can supply up to 2A.

+---

+**NOTE: BASE UNITS**

+As you learn and begin analyzing electrical circuits, it's important to pay attention to *units*.
+The base unit of voltage is volts (V), the base unit of current is amperes or amps (A), and the base unit of resistance is ohms (Ω).
+With digital circuits, we often work with voltages between 0-5V (and sometimes 9V or 12V) but much smaller amperages often in the milliamp range—like 0.02A or 0.1A—and much higher resistances like 1,000Ω, 2,200Ω, or 10,000Ω.
+Typically, however, you'll see these written as 20mA and 100mA and 1kΩ, 2.2kΩ, and 10kΩ respectively.
+However, it's important to carefully track units and convert values to base units for analysis.

+---

 ## What is electrical resistance?
 <video autoplay loop muted playsinline style="margin:0px">